 I know what you’re thinking, “wasn’t this gin already on the list?”
 The answer: why yes, yes it was, we’re glad to see you’re paying attention.
 This gin is so incredible we’ve decided to list it twice!
 Okay, not really, but the actual reason we listed the Edinburgh two times is because of the price and the size of the bottle offered.
 This 50 cl bottle is inexpensive and is Amazon’s No. 1 best seller in the liqueurs category!
 This option is for people who drink a little more often and are looking to get a bargain.
 It’s two and a half times the size of the other Edinburgh bottle, but miraculously, only a touch more in price.
 For the quality, you just simply can’t beat this price.
-You need to hop on this wave immediately and let it lead you to your new favorite gin!Buy Now On Amazon
+You need to hop on this wave immediately and let it lead you to your new favorite gin!Check Latest Price

 Three more Recipes we found for using this Gin!